Decoding Your Undergraduate Transcript for MBA Admissions

 They’ll look for strong performance in classes like Calculus, Economics, and Statistics.
 Ideally, you earned a B+ or better in those courses.
 If you didn’t take them, the admissions committee will look to your major to see whether you’ve demonstrated analytical or problem-solving skills through other challenging classes.

-For example, strong grades in Computer Science or Chemistry provide greater assurance than similar grades in History or Psychology.
+For example, strong grades in Computer Science or Chemistry often provide more direct evidence of quantitative readiness than similar grades in History or Psychology.

 The admissions committee is also well-versed in how different schools grade.
 They’re aware of which institutions have grade inflation.
 So while they consider the strength of your school’s brand, they also know when to take certain GPAs with a grain of salt.

 PRO TIP: If there isn’t strong evidence in your transcript of your ability to handle challenging coursework and analytics, you will want to strongly consider mitigating this weakness.
 There are many ways to go about supplementing your transcript with more recent coursework or certificates.
-Our team invites you to strategize with us on this topic before making any investment in coursework.
-That way, you can ensure the time and money you spend are truly worth it.
+If you’re unsure what makes the most sense for you, request a consultation with our tea to map out the right approach.

 Uncovering Red Flags